c7rishi/c7rishi.github.io/_pages/publication.md

 ## Refereed Publications

 ### Methodological Research
+* **Chakraborty, S.** Tian, L, Tseng, Y, and Wong, S. W. (2021).
+Bayesian analysis of coupled cellular and nuclear trajectories for cell migration. *To appear in Biometrics*.
 *  **Chakraborty, S**., Martin, A., Guan, Z., Begg, C. B., and Shen, R. (2021).
 Mining the Hidden Genome to Map Tumor Site of Origin. *To appear in Nature Communications.*
 * Lee, M., **Chakraborty, S.**, and Su, Z. (2021).
 A Bayesian approach to envelope quantile regression. *To appear in Statistica Sinica.* [Link.](http://www3.stat.sinica.edu.tw/ss_newpaper/SS-2020-0109_na.pdf)
 *  **Chakraborty, S.**, Begg, C. B., and Shen, R. (2020).
 Using the “Hidden” Genome to Improve